sandialabs/wiretap/README.md

 > [!NOTE]
 > The 51821 ListenPort in `wiretap.conf` needs to be available for use on the Client, but does NOT need to be accessible to the Server over real-world networks.
 See the [How It Works](#how-it-works) section for details.
 Use `--simple` in the `configure` command if your setup requires a single interface on the Client.
 The Server will auto-detect that configuration.
-> Setting the server listening port can be done using the `--sport` flag in the `configure` command.

 Install the resulting `wiretap_relay.conf` and `wiretap.conf` configs files into WireGuard on the Client: